QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 This may be especially useful together with various nose2 plugins to store tests results (for example ``nose2.plugins.junitxml``), to ease presenting results.
 This is what we use on `OpenQA <https://open.qa/>`__.

+If you cancel the test, normally by ``Ctrl-C | SIGINT`` repeatedly, you might not be able to start the next test, it will hang.
+To solve that, ``Ctrl-C`` until it quits the test, restart ``qubesd`` and start the test again.

 Unit testing inside a VM
 ^^^^^^^^^^^^^^^^^^^^^^^^